 In addition to the support that students will receive from Study Abroad staff, they will also complete a Prep-to-Go Tutorial online and attend a mandatory in-person session specific to their study abroad program.
 These will serve as a useful resource for many questions that your student might have.
 Additionally, a study abroad handbook is accessible for all students to review before going abroad.

 It isn’t easy being a parent of a young adult of college age – and it can be tough to draw a neat line between “helicoptering” over the student and giving them 100% independence.
 Studying abroad raises the stakes, as your adult child maneuvers through the student visa process prior to departure or learns their way around their new neighborhood onsite in Costa Rica.
 Common sense, coping skills and listening to expert advice all play a role.
 With guidance and support from you and from their Study Abroad Coordinator, we can help your student – early in the process – to take a proactive approach to handling the program requirements independently and challenges on their own.

-Study Abroad and Student Exchange Staff
+UA Study Abroad Staff